 A broad range of businesses have been involved, over 80 in total, across all industry sectors – with larger businesses accounting for over half of the offers made.
 We have seen complaints resolved across a range of issues too.
 In particular, complaints relating to fraud and scams and credit affordability, which – given the impact that these cases can have – will make a significant difference to the customers involved.

 We have taken this opportunity to share our insight and approach with businesses.
 In some instances, we have seen initial offers that are not in line with our usual approach, and we have continued to provide feedback where necessary.
-We have worked closely with businesses to make sure they are aware of and are using our online guidance and to explain the role of our technical desk.
+We have worked closely with businesses to make sure they are aware of and are using our online guidance and to explain the role of our Business Support Hub.
 But where fair offers of redress are received, we have worked hard to resolve these complaints quickly.

 It is also important to note that this initiative builds on good practice and on the willingness to think differently that we had already seen in some areas of complaints, before the initiative began.
 We have also seen some businesses applying the spirit of the initiative to other cases not in scope, and proactively resolving significant volumes of complaints using a similar approach.